DGP-Studio/Snap.Hutao.Docs/docs/en/advanced/get-stoken-cookie-from-the-third-party.md

 ## iOS

-iOS users can download the packet capture software Stream from the App Store to obtain cookies containing the Stoken field.
+iOS Users can download the packet capture software Stream from the App Store to obtain cookies containing the Stoken field.

 - Download [Stream](https://apps.apple.com/cn/app/stream/id1312141691) from the App Store.
 - Perform packet capture analysis on the domain `api-takumi.mihoyo.com`.